Tips and tools: 15 great resources for growing businesses

 The most important question for sales, the ultimate “swipe file” of checkout processes, and more

-Here are some great resources we’ve recently shared with each other:
+Here are some great resources we’ve recently shared with one another:

 The most important question to ask when selling services: